Richmond and the Second World War: a book, a dramatisation and a podcast

 We have also been receiving the occasional memoir including a delightful account of the activities of the Naval Cadet Corps in the borough.
 The young Cadets did their bit for the war effort before joining the Navy.

 The ravaging of Richmond

-Richmond seventy years ago was already a London suburb, although quite a lot of light infantry was stationed there.
+Richmond eighty years ago was already a London suburb, although quite a lot of light infantry was stationed there.

 Between 9 September 1940, when high explosives bombs fell on Mount Ararat Road, and March 1945 when one of the last V2 rockets exploded in Richmond Park, the town suffered over 450 separate bombing incidents, most of them in the winter of 1940/41.

 In addition, 602 high explosive bombs, landmines, and other devices were dropped on the town.

 Nearly 100 local people were killed, 397 were badly injured and 762 were made homeless.